Sabine Hutcheson, Education Consultant at TutorsPlus

 Here are some of these key skills and examples of activities to apply them.

-- Research skills: help your children peel themselves away from the Internet and set them a treasure hunt-like mission that will force them to carry out real-life research around town, observing, taking notes and photos and paying attention to detail they may otherwise never have noticed; on rainy days, show them how to use the local library – this is a disappearing skill which they will need if they go to university.
+Help your children peel themselves away from the Internet and set them a treasure hunt-like mission that will force them to carry out real-life research around town, observing, taking notes and photos and paying attention to detail they may otherwise never have noticed; on rainy days, show them how to use the local library.
+This is a disappearing skill which they will need if they go to university.

-- Communication skills: good old-fashioned postcards are a great way to develop succinct communication, a method that pre-dates Twitter where focus and clarity is essential.
+Good old-fashioned postcards are a great way to develop succinct communication, a method that pre-dates Twitter where focus and clarity is essential.
 Writing to family abroad by email is also useful for logical structure in narrating events.
-For less traditional methods, let your children use media, such as tablets, to create their own mini-documentaries and TV reports, which they can also send to friends and family.
+For less traditional methods, let your children use media, such as tablets, to create their own mini-documentaries and TV reports.
+They can then also send these to friends and family.

 The no-plan plan